swarmlibs/traefik-ingress/README.md

 # About

-An ingress service using Traefik Edge Router for Docker Swarm
+An ingress service using Traefik Edge Router for Docker Swarm.

-## Traefik & Docker

 More information on Traefik and Docker can be found [here](https://docs.traefik.io/providers/docker/).

-## Deploying Traefik
+## Deploying the stack

 First, retrieve the stack YML manifest: